christomitov/soundbored-cli/README.md

 # soundbored

-CLI tool for the Discord SoundBored app.
-Search and play sounds from your SoundBored server right from the terminal.
+CLI tool for the Discord Soundbored app.
+Search and play sounds from your Soundbored server right from the terminal.

 ## Features